pnp/powershell/documentation/Remove-PnPList.md

 Remove-PnPList -Identity Announcements -Recycle
 ```

-Removes the list named 'Announcements' and saves to the Recycle Bin.
+Removes the list named 'Announcements' and moves it to the Recycle Bin.

 ## PARAMETERS